Mom and dad were still arguing. Actually, it was more like dad was yelling and mom was just trying to keep him from doing something stupid.

 Jolda sighed like she’d just heard bad news.
 “I bet.
 I feel bad about what happened with her.”

 “I know.
 I just wish it could have worked out better.
 What did she say in her letter?”

-“She said she’s fine but I kind of want to know for sure,” Quinn admitted.
+“She said she’s fine, but I want to know for sure,” Quinn admitted.

 “Daria said she’s staying at a place called Ravil Manor.
 Do you think maybe you could find out where that is?
 My friend’s dad is a courier, so maybe I can get him to send something there.”

-“I don’t think Daria’s in any trouble—but oh gosh, I better write the letter and get it sent!
+“I don’t think Daria’s in any trouble—but I better write the letter and get it sent!
 Thank you so much again, Jolda!”

-Quinn flat-out skipped Instructor Ondryn’s afternoon class (because who cared about him?) and walked straight home to tell mom and dad her plan.
+Quinn flat-out skipped Sera Ondryn’s afternoon class (because who cared about him?) and walked straight home to tell mom and dad her plan.

 “I can’t believe this!” dad raged.
 “We’re citizens, dammit!
 These nobles don’t have all the rights.
 Helen, find me the local Morag Tong office!
 I’m sure they can track her down for us!”

 “I’m not sure that’s a good idea, Jake—”